shulanx1/dendrites_plasticity/README.md

 # Dendrites

-Code associated with the paper "Bicknell B.A. & HÃ¤usser M., (2021).
+Code modified from the paper "Bicknell B.A. & Häusser M., (2021).
 A synaptic learning rule for exploiting nonlinear dendritic computation", modified to run on L5 PN models

 Requirements
 -----------------